|Pain Level After Surgery||Mild|

 The eyes are the windows to the soul.
 They are our most cherished feature of individualism, beauty, and self expression.
-Sadly, they are also the first target in the face that is attacked by the aging process.
+They are also the first target in the face that is affected by the aging process.
 Eyelid lifts can offer a huge improvement in the general facial appearance when the eyes start showing their age.
 Moreover, removal of the excess skin of the upper eyelid improves the visual fields tremendously as well as “adds light” to the room.

 Women apply eye shadow and mascara, so they may notice laxity of skin and excess fat around their eyes sooner than men.
 Women tend to have eyelid lifts as early as their twenties.
 In men, it is usually an operation that is sought as early as in their forties.
 By having upper and/or lower eyelid lifts, the look of “being tired” or having not had “enough sleep” is replaced with a refreshed look and that “just came back from vacation” appearance.

 An initial consultation is set-up where we discuss the eyelid lift procedure and whether you are a good candidate for the surgery.
 Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
 If you have any existing eye condition, such as dry eyes, lasik surgery, glaucoma, or cataracts, you will be asked to see your ophthalmologist as well for surgical clearance.
-You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
+You are asked to stop medications that cause bleeding, such as aspirin, or aspirin-like products (Motrin or Ibuprofen), a week before this procedure.
+You are asked to stop smoking two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (in a day or two usually).
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.

 People usually seek lower eyelid lifts to improve the look of “bags” under the eyes.
 These “bags” are usually pockets of fat.
 Lower eyelid lifts can be performed in one of two ways: Either fat removal alone, or fat and skin removal.